Jasmeet-1998/Mock-Crud-API-s/creds_bay/ReadMe.md

 set Content-Type : application/json
 set auth-token   : token

-10.)
-GET get info about the loan details Customer can only view their own loan details.
+10.) get info about the loan details and status Customer can only view their own loan details.

-GET
+POST
 '/credsBay/api/Customer/view/MyLoanStatus'

 send Raw data in request body